Kitsu Documentation

-Kitsu is a validation tracking app for animation productions.
-Through its clean UI and shared database it allows you to communicate efficiently with all the shareholders of the production: Artists, Production managers, TDs, Supervisors, Vendors, and Clients.
+Kitsu is a collaboration platform for animation productions.
+Through its clean UI and shared database it allows you to communicate efficiently with all the shareholders of the production: Artists, Production managers, Supervisors, Vendors, and Clients.

-Depending on your role in the studio, we propose you two tutorials:
+Depending on your role in the studio, we propose you several tutorials:

-- Getting Started as an artist: you will find all the information required to access your task list, share your progress and upload your results.
+- Getting Started as an artist: Access your task list, share your progress and upload your results

-- Schedules: Everything you need to know to set your schedules
+- Schedules: Everything you need to know to setup your schedules

 Video tutorials are available on Youtube.
 They cover the essential parts of Kitsu.
 You will find them via the link below:

-It's the place to find common questions asked by the studios and their answers.
+It's the place to find common questions asked by studios and their answers.
 Tutorials don't cover everything...
-Fortunately, this FAQ is here to add the missing part!
+This FAQ is here to add the missing part!

 Kitsu is written by CG Wire, a company based in France.
-We help small to midsize CG studios to manage their production and build pipelines efficiently.
+We help animation studios to manage their production and build pipelines efficiently.

 We apply software craftmanship principles as much as possible.
 We love coding and consider that strong quality and good developer experience matter a lot.
 Our extensive experience allows studios to get better at dealing with the complexity of productions.
 They can collaborate more efficiently, deliver faster and make better pictures.

 Visit cg-wire.com (opens new window) for more information.